Qantas to launch longest non-stop passenger flight

 Qantas said the new A350 aircraft would be configured for 238 passengers with first-class suites offering a separate bed, recliner chair and wardrobe.

-It promised spacier economy sections and a "well-being zone" designed for "movement, stretching and hydration".
+It also promised more spacious economy sections and a "well-being zone" designed for "movement, stretching and hydration".